cdozdil/OptiScaler/Config.md

 RestoreGraphicSignature=auto
 ```

-From in-game menu they can be changed with realtime results.
+These can be changed from the in-game menu with real-time results.

 ![root certificate](images/cs.png)